 Is Flavoured Water Bad for Your Teeth?

-By what about the huge assortment of flavoured water that is available on the market?
+In short, water should be your first choice for staying hydrated and protecting your teeth.
+But what about the huge assortment of flavoured water that is available on the market?
 Is it all just as good for you?
-The short answer is, in terms of dental health, no.
+The short answer is – in terms of dental health – no.

 Water is an essential part of wellbeing and good hydration goes hand-in-hand with a healthy body.
 Health experts advise that we enjoy 6-8 glasses a day to stay hydrated.